Lina Romay (singer)

-Maria Elena "Lina" Romay (January 16, 1919 - December 17, 2010) was an American actress and singer.
+Maria Elena "Lina" Romay (January 16, 1919 – December 17, 2010) was an American actress and singer.

+Biography

 She was born in 1919 in Brooklyn, New York, the daughter of Porfirio Romay, then-attache to the Mexican Consulate in Los Angeles.

 Romay performed for a time with Xavier Cugat before eventually retiring.
 She was featured on Cugat Rumba Revue on NBC radio in the early 1940s.
-Along with Cugat and his orchestra, she appeared in the films You Were Never Lovelier (1942) and Bathing Beauty (1944).
+In her films, Romay often appeared with Cugat and his orchestra.

 Prior to singing with Cugat, she had sung with Horace Heidt's orchestra, billed as Josette, a Frenchwoman.

 She was married to John Lawrence Adams, and later was the third wife of Jay Gould III, whom she married on 30 June 1953.

-Romay died at age 91 on December 17, 2010 of natural causes at a hospital in Pasadena, California.
+Romay died at age 91 on December 17, 2010, of natural causes at a hospital in Pasadena, California.